OpenVPN/openvpn-tests/t_server/tofu/openvpn_test_env/README.md

 These VMs are configured mainly with cloud-init *write_files* and *runcmd* modules in the *tserver_user_data* Tofu module.
 However, OpenVPN certificates and keys are copied over with SSH-based provisioning as they do not fit in the cloud-init user data.
 Additionally there are a few files which are managed as Tofu templates.

+# Accessing the virtual machines

+The *t_server_rocky_9_amd64* instance has an elastic IP (=static public IPv4 address) you can use for SSH connections.
+The other VMs don't have EIPs, but do have public IPs.

+A better option is of course to use a VPN and block public SSH access altogether.
+For now the blocking part needs to be done from *sg.tf*.

+# Deploying the environment outside of AWS

 It is possible to build this environment outside of AWS and/or without Tofu, but in that case a lot of manual preparation is required.
 Once networks and VMs